KrittikaSaha/personal-information-register-fast-api/README.md

 ## 3. Explanation of the code
-The repo contains the Dockefile with all instructions to run teh application in a container.
+The repo contains the Dockefile with all instructions to run the application in a container.
 The app folder contains the code to create the app.

 3.1 data_generator.py
 This file contains code to generate a json document with some records